kjell/mcn-2020-git-haiku/index.md

-Black cloudbank broken
+The river gathering may rains
-The birds cry, and the fishes’ eyes are
+these heavy snow-flakes settling
-A lovely sunset
+A perfect evening!